 1512012962: mosquitto version 1.4.14 (build date 2017-11-29 15:51:45-0800) starting 1512012962: Config loaded from /usr/local/etc/mosquitto/mosquitto.conf.
 1512012962: Opening websockets listen socket on port 9001.
 1512012962: Opening ipv4 listen socket on port 1883.

 Get and set up systemd unit file from GitHub

 The following instructions include the installation of a systemd unit file in place of the older init.d script which is used with Raspbian Wheezy.
 The older init.d script is included with the Mosquitto installation.
-While the newer systemd which is used in Raspbian Jessie is backward compatible with the init.d script, the systemd unit file is much simpler and more efficient. these steps can also be considered optional.
+While the newer systemd which is used in Raspbian Jessie and Stretch is backward compatible with the init.d script, the systemd unit file is much simpler and more efficient. these steps can also be considered optional.

 If you are running Raspbian light you may need to install Git.
 You can do so with:

 First disable the init.d script: